ubermichael/nines-bundles/SolrBundle/doc/annotations.md

 Annotations in the Solr Bundle
 ==============================

-This bundle used Doctrine-style [annotations](annotations) on each entity that should be indexed in solr.
+This bundle used Doctrine-style [annotations][doctrine-annotations] on each entity that should be indexed in solr.
 These annotations describe the types of each field and how the data for those fields is fetched from the entity.